Equivalences of Graded Categories: Introduction

 This paper overlaps with the results of Ian Marshall's thesis \cite{ianPhD}.
 In this thesis a classification of the kernel and image of the restriction map

 is given.
-In the language of our main theorem, computing the kernel corresponds to classifying all quadruples such that $F_e = \Id_{C_g}$, and computing the image corresponds to characterizing when, for a fixed $F_e \in \Aut(C_e)$, there exists a quadruple $(F_e,\phi,\widehat{F},\widehat{\tau})$.
-Our result is more general as it classifies all quadruples, and it applies to graded equivalences between different categories, not just auto-equivalences.
+In the language of Theorem~\ref{thm:mainclass}, computing the kernel corresponds to classifying all quadruples such that $\cF = \Id_{\cC_e}$, and computing the image corresponds to characterizing when, for a fixed $\cF \in \Aut_\otimes(\cC)$, there exists a quadruple $(\cF,\phi,\widehat{F},\widehat{T})$.
+Our result is more general as it classifies all quadruples, and it applies to $\cC$-based equivalences between different $G$-graded extension of $\cC$, not just auto-equivalences.